adam-lynch/gulp-image-data-uri/README.md

 - `className` is the name of the file or if you use the `customClass` option then it's whatever your function returns.
 - `dataURISchema` is the data URI.

+Note: `classNameSuffix` is also reserved (by a module used underneath) but don't use it.

 ### template.variables

 An optional object of variable names to variables like this: